 For the most part, the Commission, and by extension NCAs, are limited in their ability to evaluate parameters beyond conventional competition factors (such as prices, output, choice or quality of goods and services, and innovation).
 However, despite the Commission’s focus under the EU Merger Regulation (EUMR) on whether a merger would ‘significantly impede effective competition’, there is arguably some room for sustainability assessment:

-- First, Article 2(1) of the EUMR sets out the criteria which the Commission should take into account when deciding whether to approve, or not to approve, a merger.
+- Article 2(1) of the EUMR sets out the criteria which the Commission should take into account when deciding whether to approve, or not to approve, a merger.
 These criteria include the ‘development of technical and economic progress, provided that it is to the consumers’ advantage and does not form an obstacle to competition’.
 In the context of a substantive assessment, the Commission is likely to consider sustainability in particular: (i) when defining the relevant market and analysing how consumers differentiate green(er) from other products; and (ii) in the assessment of closeness of competition between the merging parties.

-- Second, the Commission may analyse positive environmental factors as efficiencies to see if they might counteract the alleged negative effects on competition.
+- The Commission may analyse positive environmental factors as efficiencies to see if they might counteract the alleged negative effects on competition.
 Such efficiencies would have to benefit consumers, be merger-specific and be verifiable.
 The last condition seems the most challenging as many environmental benefits can be difficult to quantify and may take some time to materialise.
 However, merging parties could plead that they need the scale which only the intended merger can bring about to face up to their green transformation challenges.
 It may therefore be reasonable to claim that industry players will only be able to rise up to this challenge by way of a large-scale merger.

 We are seeing early signs of environmental factors playing a role in merger assessment, particularly at EU level: